OpenDDS/OpenDDS/README.md

 ### ACE/TAO

 OpenDDS requires TAO for both IDL compilation as well as interaction with the DCPSInfoRepo.
-ACE is also required, but is always included with TAO.
+ACE is also required, but it is always included with TAO.
 If you will be using the `configure` script for OpenDDS (see the [`INSTALL.md`](INSTALL.md) file for details), you do not need to download TAO first -- the `configure` script will download it for you.